thrackle-io/rules-engine/docs/src/src/token/ProtocolERC721Handler.sol/contract.ProtocolERC721Handler.md

 ### _checkNonTaggedRules

-standard tagged and non-tagged rules do not apply when either to or from is an admin
+standard tagged and non-tagged rules do not apply when either to or from is an admin set the ownership start time for the token if the Minimum Hold time rule is active

 *This function uses the protocol's ruleProcessor to perform the actual rule checks.*